-One episode wasn’t enough for The Girl Gang to cover all the unladylike topics in the world, so we decided to a do second one.
-Like the first round, this episode gives a big ol’ middle finger to the patriarchy and all of the bullshit that goes with it.
+One episode wasn't enough for The Girl Gang to cover all the unladylike topics in the world, so we decided to do a second one.
+Like the first round, this episode gives a big ol' middle finger to the patriarchy and all of the bullshit that goes with it.
 Please join us as we channel our collective rage into humor and real talk.

 - Our various hair removal and hair growing experiences.

 - The value in experimenting with your body hair to see what works for you.

 - How unnecessary it is to judge people for their clothing choices.

 - Wearing “flattering” clothes and “dressing for your shape.”